 Prerequisite(s): ART 250 or MCOM 231..
 (3-0

 or 3-0)

 MCOM 340 Advanced Game Design (3 sem. hrs.)

 An in-depth look at game design theory and aesthetic criticism pertaining to video games.
 Through the use of significant projects, students will further develop practical design skills, and investigate theoretical topics such as the ability of games to communicate, simulate and persuade.
-Students will examine the connections between game design and faith, spirituality, ethics, morality, and the Christian tradition in order to become game designers who are thoughtful
+Students will examine the connections

-shapers of culture rather than simply entertainment technicians.
+between game design and faith, spirituality, ethics, morality, and the Christian tradition in order to become game designers who are thoughtful shapers of culture rather than simply entertainment technicians.

 Cross-listed: GAME 340

 Prerequisite(s): GAME 240/MCOM 240.

 MCOM 341 Interactive Storytelling (3 sem. hrs.)
 An in-depth look at the various forms of writing for video games.
 Students will study and practice game story scripting, writing for interface, dialogue and narration, as well as video game technical writing.
 Students will develop skills to handle the many writing tasks necessary for a game development project.
 Students who are not part of the Game Development program will also benefit from taking this course, as it is also applicable to non-game forms of media production.
 Cross-listed: GAME 341 Prerequisite(s): One of ENGL 207, 208, MCOM 261, 351, 361, 362, 461 MCOM 351 Business and Technical Writing (3 sem. hrs.)
 This workshop course offers students effective techniques for written and oral communication within the fields of business and industry, including key aspects of technical correspondence, report writing, oral communication, and the jobseeking process.
 NB: Course fee.
 Required of corporate communication majors.
 Prerequisite(s): ENGL 103, 104; MCOM 191 and at least third year standing or instructor's permission.
-(3-0 or 3-0) MCOM 352 Online Journalism and Writing (3 sem. hrs.)
-A hands-on seminar that explores the style, format, technique and design of web writing - specifically related to online journalism.
-The course explores historical aspects, storytelling structures, design concepts, ethical issues, writing styles, and media concerns that affect online news websites.
-A course project creates and develops editions of an online news magazine that incorporates student-written articles and feature stories.
+(3-0 or 3-0) MCOM 352 Multimedia Journalism (3 sem. hrs.)
+A hands-on seminar that explores the use of text, images, sound, video, data and graphics to tell stories in an engaging way.
+Students will leverage digital tools, social media platforms, and research to inform, educate or entertain.
+The course explores historical aspects, storytelling structures, design concepts, ethical issues, writing styles, and the business of media.
+Fulfills departmental writing competency requirement.
 NB: Lab fee.
 Fulfils corporate communication major writing requirement.
 Prerequisite(s): MCOM 231 and 251, or instructor's consent.
 (0-0; 3-0) MCOM 354 Sports Journalism (3 sem. hrs.)
 A survey of the principles, practices, and ethical considerations of sports journalism with emphasis on newsgathering, storytelling, editing, audience consideration, and Canadian Press Style.
 Students apply skills in the university sports context to meet real deadlines and gain from peer critique.
 NB: Strongly recommend one of MCOM 221, 251, 261 or 352.
 Writing samples may be required for instructor's approval.
 Pre-requisite(s): At least 3rd year standing, and approval of the instructor.
 MCOM 361 Screenwriting (3 sem. hrs.)
 This course introduces students to the history, art, and craft of cogent short-form film and television writing.
 It involves theoretical and applied components.
 Topics include: concept, conflict, and character development, writing treatments, structure and plot point crafting, genre considerations, theme and character dynamics, mood and stylistic concerns, etc. Selective scripts from the course may be used in advanced production courses.
 NB: Lab fee.